fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 This limitation arises because attention is essentially a weighted sum over all tokens in the input sequence.
 As a result, the model requires **explicit positional information** to capture the structure of the input—for example:

-- “New York is a city”  $\neq$  “City is a New York”.
+- "New York is a city"  $\neq$  "City is a New York";
 - Or to recognize whether one word comes before or after another.

-Currently, there are two main types of positional embeddings: fixed (non-learnable) and learnable embeddings.
+Currently, there are two main types of positional embeddings: **fixed (non-learnable) and learnable embeddings**.
 In the original paper, the authors used fixed sinusoidal positional embeddings.
 However, learnable positional embeddings have become increasingly popular in recent models.
 For example, the ViT architecture adopts learnable embeddings to improve model flexibility and performance.

-In the original Transformer paper, the authors represent the positional information using  a combination of sine and cosine functions at varying frequencies:
+In the paper, the authors represent the positional information using  a combination of sine and cosine functions at varying frequencies:

 $$
 \begin{gathered}